 Sins of the Fathers: A Gabriel Knight Novel (Jensen, J., 1996)

-Anyhow, I did manage to find myself a copy and after years of wanting to read it, I finally got my chance.
+Anyhow, I did manage to find myself a copy, and after years of wanting to read it, I finally got my chance.
 And how was it?

 Okay, I guess.

 I wouldn't call Sins of the Fathers a must-read even for a fan of the game.
-It's fun enough for what it is, and at places, it's even very well written.
+It's fun enough for what it is, and at times, it's even very well written.
 But at the same time, it's evident that it didn't really manage to escape its game roots.
-If you've not played the game, I think the books might even be a bit off-putting because of how it's written.
+If you've not played the game, I think the book might even be a bit off-putting because of how it's written.

 .